surbhi-mahajan/keep-alive/Readme.md

 **Play here**:
 https://surbhi-mahajan.github.io/keep-alive/

-Use **right** arrow key  and **left** arrow key to rotate device nodes clockwise and anticlockwise.
+Use **right** arrow key  and **left** arrow key to rotate device nodes either in clockwise or anticlockwise direction.

 JavaScript/HTML5 Canvas Game.
-The mission is to protect the router from hitting the obstacles to keep the connection alive.
+The mission is to protect the router (circular nodes) from hitting the obstacles (rectangular blocks) to keep the connection alive.

 **Requirements**